 a.
 Usage-Based Charges.
 In addition to Customers monthly recurring charges, Customer agrees to pay Suddenlink for all usage-based charges including, but not limited to, collect calls, charges for calls to Alaska and Hawaii, international calls, directory assistance, and/or Suddenlink assisted calls.

-c.
+b.
 Taxes.
-The Customer is responsible for the payment of any applicable sales, use, gross receipts, excise, access or other local, state and federal taxes, fees or surcharges (however designated) based upon the provision of Phone or Business Hosted Voice Service, all of which will be separately designated on Customer’s invoice.
+The Customer is responsible for the payment of any applicable sales, use, gross receipts, excise, access or other local, state and federal taxes, fees or surcharges (however designated) based upon the provision of Phone Service, all of which will be separately designated on Customer's invoice.
 It shall be the responsibility of the Customer to pay any such taxes that subsequently become applicable retroactively.

-d.
+c.
 Regulatory Fees.
-Customer also agrees to pay any applicable fees or payment obligations in connection with the Phone or Business Hosted Voice Service that may be imposed by governmental or quasi-governmental bodies in connection with the sale, installation, use, or provision of the Phone or Business Hosted Voice Service and any regulatory fees that Suddenlink invoices Customer for to help defray Suddenlink’s contribution to municipal, state and federal government programs in which Suddenlink participates, including but not limited to, universal service, telecom relay services for the visually/hearing impaired, 911/E911 programs and associated infrastructure.
+Customer also agrees to pay any applicable fees or payment obligations in connection with the Phone Service that may be imposed by governmental or quasi-governmental bodies in connection with the sale, installation, use, or provision of the Phone Service and any regulatory fees that Suddenlink invoices Customer for to help defray Suddenlink's contribution to municipal, state and federal government programs in which Suddenlink participates, including but not limited to, universal service, telecom relay services for the visually/hearing impaired, 911/E911 programs and associated infrastructure.
 Suddenlink, in its sole discretion, has the right to determine what fees, taxes and surcharges are due by Customer and to collect and remit them to the governmental authority.
 The Suddenlink Parties shall in no way be liable to Customer for the collection or remittance of any fees, taxes and surcharges.

-e.
+d.
 Surcharges.
-A surcharge may be imposed on charges for Phone or Business Hosted Voice Service originating from states which levy, or assert a claim of right to levy, a gross receipts tax on Suddenlink's operations in any such state, or a tax on interstate access charges incurred by Suddenlink for originating access to telephone exchanges in that state.
+A surcharge may be imposed on charges for Phone Service originating from states which levy, or assert a claim of right to levy, a gross receipts tax on Suddenlink's operations in any such state, or a tax on interstate access charges incurred by Suddenlink for originating access to telephone exchanges in that state.
 This surcharge is based on state imposed receipts tax and other state taxes imposed directly or indirectly upon Suddenlink by virtue of, and measured by, the gross receipts or revenues of Suddenlink in that state and/or payment of interstate access charges in that state.
+Surcharges may also be imposed for international directory assistance, international mobile termination fees charged by foreign wireless telecommunication providers, operator assisted calls, and calls made to premium services such as chat lines.
 Any applicable surcharge will be shown as a separate line item on the Customer's monthly invoice.

-i.
+h.
 Wiring.
-Customer agrees that Suddenlink and its authorized agents may disconnect Customer’s existing service to the local telephone company, and that Suddenlink or its authorized agent may disconnect, rearrange, splice or otherwise manipulate the existing telephone wiring in or on Customer’s premises in order to connect the premises to the Phone or Business Hosted Voice Service.
+Customer agrees that Suddenlink and its authorized agents may disconnect Customer's existing service to the local telephone company, and that Suddenlink or its authorized agent may disconnect, rearrange, splice or otherwise manipulate the existing telephone wiring in or on Customer's premises in order to connect the premises to the Phone Service.

 a.
 Unlawful Use.
-Customer will not use the Phone or Business Hosted Voice Service for any unlawful purpose, or for any use which Customer has not obtained all required governmental approvals, authorizations, licenses, consents and permits.
-Nor will Customer use any features, functions, or other inputs to the Phone or Business Hosted Voice Service (including the features, functions and services of a third party) for any unlawful purpose, or for any use which Customer has not obtained all required governmental approvals, authorizations, licenses, consents and permits.
-Suddenlink may terminate Customer’s Phone or Business Hosted Voice Service without notice if Suddenlink finds, in Suddenlink’s sole judgment, that Customer’s use is unauthorized or fraudulent.
+Customer will not use the Phone Service for any unlawful purpose, or for any use which Customer has not obtained all required governmental approvals, authorizations, licenses, consents and permits.
+Nor will Customer use any features, functions, or other inputs to the Phone Service (including the features, functions and services of a third party) for any unlawful purpose, or for any use which Customer has not obtained all required governmental approvals, authorizations, licenses, consents and permits.
+Suddenlink may terminate Customer's Phone Service without notice if Suddenlink finds, in Suddenlink's sole judgment, that Customer's use is unauthorized or fraudulent.

 c.
 Interference/Hazardous Conditions.
-Suddenlink may shut down Customer’s Phone or Business Hosted Voice Service without prior notice if Suddenlink finds, in Suddenlink’s sole judgment that Customer’s use of the Service is causing interference to others or Customer has moved or tampered or allowed others to tamper with any Equipment.
-Suddenlink may also shut down Customer’s Phone or Business Hosted Voice Service without prior notice if Suddenlink finds, in Suddenlink’s sole judgment, that hazardous conditions exist that would make Customer’s continued use of the Service unsafe.
+Suddenlink may disconnect Customer's Phone Service without prior notice if Suddenlink finds, in Suddenlink's sole judgment, that Customer's use of the Service is causing interference to others or Customer has moved or tampered or allowed others to tamper with any Equipment.
+Suddenlink may also disconnect Customer's Phone Service without prior notice if Suddenlink finds, in Suddenlink's sole judgment, that hazardous conditions exist that would make Customer's continued use of the Service unsafe.

 a.
 Switching to Suddenlink from Another Provider.
-If Customer is switching to Phone or Business Hosted Voice Service from another service provider, Customer may transfer Customer’s existing phone number (if any) to the Phone or Business Hosted Voice Service, provided that the following conditions apply:
+If Customer is switching to Phone Service from another service provider, Customer may transfer Customer's existing phone number (if any) to the Phone Service, provided that the following conditions apply:

 i.
-Customer requests the phone number transfer when Customer places Customer’s order for the Phone or Business Hosted Voice Service.
+Customer requests the phone number transfer when Customer places Customer's order for the Phone Service.

 ii.
 Customer provides complete and accurate information, including Customer's address, existing phone number and name of Customer's current service provider.